tomfielden/TerikoTableau/README.md

 If you alter anything in the IPS_Product_Details.xls file (Manufacturer or Distributor mapping tables) Then you will need to first,

-1. Open "Details_Teriko-1.0.tfl", File -> Export to "Details_Teriko-1.0.tflx" (default, replace existing)
+1. Open "Detail+NVD_Step-1.tfl"
-2. Open "NVD_Teriko-1.0.tfl", File -> Export to "NVD_Teriko-1.0.tflx" (default, replace existing)
+2. File -> Export to "Detail+NVD_Step-1.tflx" (default, replace existing)

 Else you can skip these steps.
 Their purpose is to pull in the local Excel mapping data into the Prep Builder package (.tflx) file(s).

 ### Monthly Steps
 Note: Be sure the Tableau Prep Builder application is closed and not running.
 Eases a server login issue.

-1. Open "Detail_Teriko-1.0.tflx",   Flow -> Run All (~ 1 to 1.5 hours)
+1. Open "Detail+NVD_Step-1.tfl"
-2. Open "NVD_Teriko-1.0.tflx",      Flow -> Run All (~ 7 to 10 minutes)
+2. Flow -> Run All (~ 1 to 1.5 hours)
-3. Open "Details+NVD.tfl",          Flow -> Run All (~ 1 hour)
+3. Open "Detail+NVD_Step-2.tfl.tfl"

-Expect the total run time to be 2 hours 45 minutes assuming no delay in between steps.
+4. Flow -> Run All (~ 30 minutes)

-Note: There may be a way to publish flows to the server and have them automatically scheduled.
+*Note:* There is a way to publish flows to the server and have them automatically scheduled.
+Publication to the server requires another licence for Tableau Conductor

 ## Transformation Details